BestReviews is reader-supported and may earn an affiliate commission. Details

 Having a spot to set your iPad for easy Netflix viewing can make a long run feel much shorter.

-Budget treadmill options are available for as little as $400.
+Budget treadmill options are available for under $500.

 In the range of $500 to $1,000, you should be able to find a good-quality treadmill with essential features and a decent motor.

-If you venture above and beyond the $1,000 mark, you’ll find gym-quality treadmills with extra bells and whistles.
+If you venture above and beyond the $1,000 mark, you’ll find gym-quality treadmills with extra bells and whistles, such as the Peloton Tread.

 These types of machines are appropriate for heavy training and/or households with multiple treadmill users.

-• It's important to think about how you will fit on the treadmill based on your height, weight, and stride.
+Take measurements: It's important to think about how you will fit on the treadmill based on your height, weight and stride.
 If you're relatively tall, consider a larger treadmill.

 A. If you’re just starting out, run at a speed that feels comfortable.
-Use the “talk test” to ascertain your level of effort.
-Start at a speed that feels easy, and increase your effort gradually over time.
+The Centers for Disease Control and Prevention recommend the “talk test” to ascertain your level of effort.
+Start at a speed that feels easy, and increase your effort gradually over time to avoid injuring yourself.
 Consider a run/walk program if you’re new to running.